codetitlan/slidies/slides-Part1.md

 • Advocating for responsible environmental and labor policies
 • Monologue starter:
 “If you’re in Bajío and passionate about AI, opportunities exist right now to get involved, build your skills, and influence how technology impacts our community.”

+---

+Slide 9: About Me – Bridging Tech, Community, and Innovation

+Suggested Content:
+• Name & Brief Bio:
+• Highlight your role as a CTO, founder of Codetitlan, researcher, and community leader deeply involved in technological empowerment across Ibero-America.
+• Mention your base in Mexico and your active international collaborations.
+• Key Areas of Interest & Expertise:
+• AI & Automation
+• Geopolitics & Socioeconomic Impacts of Technology
+• Ethical Software Development and Community Building
+• Advocating for Fairness and Equity in Tech
+• Personal Touch (Optional):
+• Briefly mention your passion for creative expression (dancing, acrobatics), illustrating your multidimensional approach to innovation and community leadership.
+• Visual Suggestions:
+• Professional yet personable portrait or illustrative avatar.
+• Logos or symbols representing Codetitlan, AI, community, and innovation.

+Monologue starter:
+“I’m passionate about the intersection of technology and society—not just how innovation can change the world, but how we can guide it responsibly.
+My goal with Codetitlan and beyond is to ensure we harness technology ethically, inclusively, and sustainably, especially here in Ibero-America.”